 - For the front bodice, you simply need to fasten all the darts excluding the waist line dart.

-- Now, you need to trace the outlines because the darts are now maneuvered into a seam line, however you need to obtain your princess line.
+- Now, you need to trace the outlines.
+Because the darts are now maneuver into a seam line, however you need to obtain your princess line.

 - Figure out the neckline and add the seam allowance to the final princess seam.
 Make the final touches and shape the neckline.